ironscar/vagrant-debian-bullseye/README.md

 - Run `ansible-playbook -i inventory.yml playbook.yml` and watch as it completes the tasks
   - it still hangs until prompt because of the python interpreter issue but works
   - the yml file has hyphens which is required for it to work
+  - using `-b` flag makes it work all the time without hanging

 ## Setting up docker containers on target machines
 - Follow steps at https://docs.docker.com/engine/install/debian/ to install docker on all machines